mobley-trent/kaggle/README.md

 7. Language Translation:
 Creating a web app for language translation using the Gradio library and pre-trained translation models from the Transformers library.

+8. FPL Team Builder:
+Selecting the best team to place in your fantasy sports team using the `requests` library and performing data augmentation

 ## Contributing
 If you find any errors or have suggestions for improvements, please feel